What are the Softest Menstrual Cups?

 Or, just head over to Amazon and check out the details and reviews of the FemmeCup for yourself now:

-Okay, so we know it’s a “Top 5” list, but we’re going to add one more: The Lena Sensitive model.
-It’s a recent addition to the very popular line of Lena menstrual cups.
+The Lena Sensitive is a recent addition to the very popular line of Lena menstrual cups.
 Most people that try the Lena Cup LOVE it, and it’s quickly becoming the most popular cup in the world.

 You can check out our full Lena Cup Review (with information about the sensitive model as well).
 Or, just head over to Amazon to get one today: